 After nearly two years of record-low mortgage rates, 2022 started off with rates nearly rising to levels we haven’t seen since before the pandemic.

 That doesn’t mean you need to cancel your home purchase plans.
-Yes, rates are higher than they were in 2021, but it’s important to keep in mind 30-year fixed rates are still close to where they were a few short years ago.
+Yes, rates are higher than they were last year, but it’s important to keep in mind 30-year fixed rates are still close to where they were a few short years ago.

 Besides, there’s a lot more that goes into a homebuying decision than just an interest rate.
 Buying a home is about making a lifestyle choice.
 While the interest rate market for mortgages can shape a decision, it’s wise to not base it solely on a few basis points on a mortgage rate.
 What’s most important to consider is to set a realistic homebuying budget and stick to it.

 Let’s take a look at current mortgage rates, where rates have been in the past, and what it all means for the borrower.

 A number of important mortgage rates all climbed up today.
 Both 30-year fixed and 15-year fixed mortgage rates grew.
 At the same time, average rates for 5/1 adjustable-rate mortgages (ARM) also had an upswing.

 - 30-year fixed mortgage rates are averaging 6.33%

 - 20-year fixed mortgage rates are averaging 6.34%